iandark/argon-one-daemon/NOTES.md

 - REQ_FLAG_CMD    0x04 : Request Command

 These flags are used to set what type of request is being set.
 It is possible for a request to use multiple flags the default request is equal to all flags being set.
 As of ver 0.3.0 request flags are ignored.

+## New changes to Shared Memory

+Shared memory IPC has been expanded beyond the above mentioned limits and the interface is improving and expanding.
+New fields are being added to facilitate proper message areas better, daemon status reporting, and statistical tracking.